Gynaecological Scans Dublin

 A gynaecological ultrasound scan is a medical procedure that uses sound waves to capture images of a woman’s reproductive organs.

 During the scan, the patient lies on a table while a specially trained technician applies gel to the abdomen or inserts a small device into the vagina.
-This type of scan is commonly used to detect pregnancy, diagnose gynaecological issues like cysts or fibroids, and check for abnormalities in the uterus or ovaries.
+This type of scan is commonly used to diagnose gynaecological issues like cysts or fibroids, and check for abnormalities in the uterus or ovaries.

 While the procedure may sound intimidating, it is a routine and safe way for doctors to gather valuable information about a woman’s health.